-GitGuardian sends an email to all members of the affected workspace anytime it detects an incident.
+GitGuardian sends an email to all members of the affected team anytime it detects an incident.
 To prevent alert fatigue, only one email is sent for multiple occurrences of the same incident.

 Email alerts include:

 - Details of the incident (secret detector, repository and commit involved)

 - Date of the incident

 - A link to view the offending file directly on the source

 - A link to the incident in the GitGuardian dashboard